-You should be aware that using time under tension in your training will mean that in most cases, you’ll do less reps than you’re normally able to do.
+You should be aware that using time under tension in your training will mean that in most cases, you’ll do fewer reps than you’re normally able to do.

 Over time, you will get used to it and find that you’ll make a significant improvement in your muscle mass which will keep the sarcopenia symptoms at bay.

 Always remember to train with weights that are challenging and to focus on form and tempo.

 It is well documented that time under tension is a very powerful muscle-building technique for increasing your strength and muscle size but you shouldn’t confuse TUT with the Super Slow method of resistance training introduced a number of years ago by Ken Hutchins.

 If you are looking for a way to vary your routine occasionally then give Super Slow a try……..I guarantee you will be sore the next day.
 I know I was!

 Like to know more about Super Slow Weight Training then have a read of this article: Want More Strength?
 Slow it Down.

 Cheers – John – your Active Ageing Mentor and Coach.